1337z/wordlist-manager/README.md

 ---

-Simply put all your files you want to combine into the `input` folder.
+Simply put all the files you want to combine into the `input` folder.

 When you execute the command above all the files in `input` will  be combined, sorted and cleaned.